 All-day profile Work-day profile

 Hour Daytime conditioned Night-time conditioned Daytime conditioned Night-time conditioned

 1 No Yes No Yes

 2 No Yes No Yes

 3 No Yes No Yes

+All-day profile All-day profile Work-day profile

+Hour Daytime conditioned Night-time conditioned Daytime conditioned Night-time conditioned

 4 No Yes No Yes

 5 No Yes No Yes

 6 No Yes No Yes

 7 Yes Yes Yes Yes

 8 Yes Yes Yes Yes

 9 Yes Yes No No

 10 Yes No No No

 11 Yes No No No

 12 Yes No No No

 13 Yes No No No

 14 Yes No No No

 15 Yes No No No

 16 Yes No No No

 17 Yes No No No

 18 Yes Yes Yes Yes

 19 Yes Yes Yes Yes

 20 Yes Yes Yes Yes

 21 Yes Yes Yes Yes

 22 Yes Yes Yes Yes

 23 No Yes Yes Yes

 24 No Yes No Yes

-Note: Hour definition is hour ending at the specified clock hour (refer to section_3.1 regarding hour notation).
-Shaded cells with bold text denote differences between the Nathers thermal simulation and the Nathers Whole of Home method.
+Note: Hour definition is hour ending at the specified clock hour (refer to section_3.2.1 regarding hour notation).
+Shaded cells with bold text denote differences between the NatHERS thermal simulation and the NatHERS Whole of Home method.

-3.3.2 Internal heat gains
+3.2.8 Internal heat gains

-Internal heat gains are based on heat gains in AccuRate Sustainability v2.3.3.13.6 Note that this refers to internal heat gains applied to the thermal calculation engine.
-This is not applied as part of section 3.4, because the impact will be addressed by the thermal calculation engine and so be reflected in the engine outputs.
+Internal heat gains are based on heat gains in AccuRate Sustainability v2.3.3.13.5 Note that this refers to internal heat gains applied to the thermal calculation engine.
+This is not applied as part of section 3.3, because the impact will be addressed by the thermal calculation engine and so be reflected in the engine outputs.